 Why every developer needs to read Algorithms to Live By

-In this blog post, I talk about one of my favourite books.
-Written by Brian Christian and Tom Griffiths, Algorithms to Live By takes the concepts of computer science and applies them to everyday life.
-But, this book is not just for computer nerds, it's for anyone looking to make the most of their time and resources.
-Whether you're a developer, a student, or just someone trying to figure out how to adult, this book has got you covered.
+This is one of my favourite books.
+Written by Brian Christian and Tom Griffiths, Algorithms to Live By takes the smartest ideas from computer science and applies them to real life.
+And no it’s not just for computer nerds, it's for anyone who want to make the most optimal decisions in everyday life without overthinking.
+So whether you're a developer, a student or even a vibecoder (lol) this book has got you covered.

 Balancing Comfort and Adventure